How we’re adapting our work in response to the COVID-19 pandemic.

 Working through volunteers

-Where it is safe to do so, and in line with national government rules, we will continue to work directly with communities.
+Where it is safe to do so, and in line with national government rules, we are continuing to work directly with communities.

 Almost half of our international volunteers have continued with their placements; in some cases volunteers have chosen to stay in-country, whereas others are now working remotely, after having returned home.
 We are working to adapt our approach and develop innovative ways of working through remote and online volunteering.